 Virginie Viard, tapped one of Lagerfeld’s most recent alums for her haute couture debut, but quickly changed things up the next season.
 Instead of a gown, fall 2019 found Vittoria Ceretti in what resembled a chic pair of bridal pajamas.
 (You have to give Viard some credit for her foresight; it was just around the time Zoë Kravitz attended her rehearsal dinner in a pair of bridal bike shorts.)
 From Lagerfeld’s OGs to Viard’s up-and-comers, plus the actor Margaret Qualley, take a look back at the house’s illustrious bridal past.

-Karl Lagerfeld toted his signature fan when he joined Claudia Schiffer, wearing a pearl-encrusted crucifix, at the Chanel couture fall 1991 show.
+Karl Lagerfeld toted his then-signature fan when he joined Claudia Schiffer, wearing a pearl-encrusted crucifix, at the Chanel couture fall 1991 show.